amyspark/mangrove-doc-wiki/Normal-integer-semantics.md

 ## Addition and Subtraction

-Addition or subtraction of two N-bit types results in the generation of a new N*2-bit result.
+Addition or subtraction of two `N`-bit types results in the generation of a new `N*2`-bit result.
 This allows cheap overflow-safe mathematics that scales appropriately.
 If the addition is between two types of different width, the compiler promotes the addition to the widest type used, preserving sign, and performs the addition at that new width.